 Serve generous scoops of this utterly scrumptious ice cream in bowls or cones.
 And watch the smiles on faces as they discover whole cherries, nuggets of dark chocolate and enjoy feasting.

 Why not turn this delicious ice cream into a Cherry Chocolate Ice Cream Sundae?

 If you have enjoyed this recipe for Cherry Chocolate Ice Cream there are many other ice cream recipes on Feasting is Fun, here are a few:

 Nothing beats homemade ice cream, especially on a hot, sunny day.
-The flavour combinations are limitless.
+And the flavour combinations are limitless.
 Since you are in control you can simply make flavours that aren’t available in the shops.
 I could not be parted from my ice cream maker.
-The bowl has a permanent place in our freezer, ready for whenever the need for ice cream arises.
+So the bowl has a permanent place in our freezer, ready for whenever the need for ice cream arises.
 And yes sometimes it is a need!